Mark D. Bauer

 Professor Bauer received his bachelor's degree in political science from the University of Chicago, where he received the Howell Murray award for outstanding contributions to the university.
 He received his law degree from Emory University, where he was a member of the Moot Court Honor Society, and taught first-year legal research and writing.

-Professor Bauer's research interests are wide ranging; he has written in the areas of antitrust, administrative law, consumer protection, property, and higher education, often drawing connections between them.
+Professor Bauer's research interests are wide ranging; he has written in the areas of antitrust, administrative law, consumer protection, property, higher education, and elder law, often drawing connections between them.
 In antitrust, he is particularly interested in the doctrine's impact on the non-profit sector, retail, and its interplay with consumer protection law.
 Professor Bauer speaks frequently on antitrust and consumer protection issues at law schools, conferences, and before advocacy groups around the world.
 His research has been quoted in the New York Times and in major newspaper editorials.
 At Stetson, Professor Bauer has promoted financial literacy and consumer education for law students by creating and teaching his for-credit weekend-long Financial Advocacy course.
-He has taught International and Comparative Competition Law in Stetson's summer abroad programs in China, Estonia, Spain, and Argentina.
+He has taught International and Comparative Competition Law in Stetson's summer abroad programs in China, Estonia, Spain, Argentina, and Global Aging Law in The Netherlands.
 Professor Bauer has also coached Stetson's Law and Economics moot court team, and co-coached its Arbitration team.

 Phone: 727-562-7861 | Email: email@example.com | Office: DA-205 (Gulfport)